karunmehta-aigp/AI-Governance/project-13-enterprise-ai-governance-case-studies/how-we-govern-an-agentic-ai-system.md

 | **7.
 Conclude** | Write the finding in 5C-plus format (Section 7) if there's a gap, or record the control as effective with its supporting evidence if there isn't |

 **Design effectiveness vs. operating effectiveness, worked:** F-01 (Section 13) is a design gap — no threshold control was ever built into the credit-issuance path, so there's nothing to test operating.
 F-02 is an operating-effectiveness gap — the design assumption (prompt-level instruction is sufficient enforcement) existed, but step 5's live re-performance proved it doesn't actually hold under adversarial input.
 The distinction matters because the fix is different: F-01 needs a control built, F-02 needs an existing control redesigned.

+**Applying this engine to Domain 14 (Model Validation), which has no control at all:** step 1 (Understand) would immediately surface that there's nothing to evidence, interview against, or test — the engine doesn't break on an empty domain, it just concludes at step 1 with a Critical finding that the control itself doesn't exist yet, rather than a finding about the control's design or operation.

 ---